 Tap a pin you’ve placed on the map or a search result to see a card full of useful information about that location.
-View photos, tap to dial phone numbers, get an address, find websites, peruse Yelp ratings and reviews — even find deals to save you money.
+View photos, tap to dial phone numbers, get an address, find websites, see which places accept Apple Pay, peruse Yelp ratings and reviews — even find deals to save you money.
 Tap the Quick Route button and Maps instantly gives you turn-by-turn directions to any search result.

 When you hear about a great new location — like a restored Art Deco cinema or a restaurant-slash-boutique — save it as a bookmark in Maps.
 And spare your future self the need to remember the names and addresses of those places all over again. iCloud stores the locations you’ve bookmarked, so they’re accessible on your Mac, iPad, iPhone or iPod touch.3 iCloud also lets you send a map from your Mac running OS X Mavericks or later straight to your iPhone.
 When you’re signed in to iCloud on both devices, your phone shows up in the Share menu on your Mac.
 So you can plan your trip at your desk and get turn-by-turn voice navigation on the go.